CLIMADA-project/climada_python/doc/getting-started/install.rst

 .. warning::

-   If you followed the :ref:`install-simple` before, make sure you **either** remove the environment with
+   If you followed the :ref:`install-simple` before, make sure you **either** remove the environment with:

    .. code-block:: shell